 Field Notes From Slip2000:

-- This lube stays wet 5 times longer then any other traditional lubricant.
+- This lube stays wet 5 times longer than any other traditional lubricant.
 Reduces friction and wear

 - Protects against corrosion and will not attract dust, dirt or sand and works in all types of environments